Lena Dunham: Controversies

+Dunham claimed in her book Not That Kind of Girl: A Young Woman Tells You What She's "Learned" that she had been sexually assaulted by a person she called "Barry".
+Other details in the book indicated that "Barry" was a former Oberlin College classmate.
+In the book, Dunham describes "Barry" as a man who wore cowboy boots, sported a mustache, hosted a radio show, worked at a campus library, and graduated from Oberlin in 2005; this description was characterized by the attorney of Dunham's former classmate as detailed enough to point towards his client.
+Dunham later apologized and Random House reprinted the book with a disclaimer, releasing a statement saying: "Random House, on our own behalf and on behalf of our author, regrets the confusion."

+Other passages in the book recount interactions of a sexual nature between siblings involving Dunham and her sibling Cyrus, beginning in Cyrus’ infancy.
+Dunham's description of these interactions prompted numerous editorials about children's sexuality and sexual abuse.

 Dunham's work and her outspoken presence on social media and in interviews have attracted significant controversy, criticism, and media scrutiny throughout her career.
-On several occasions, Dunham has been accused of making racist remarks.

-Upon release, Girls was met with criticism regarding the all-white main cast in the otherwise culturally diverse setting of New York City (the only black actors in the pilot were a homeless man and a taxi driver, and the only Asian actress had the sole trait of being good at Photoshop).
+On several occasions, Dunham has been accused of making racially insensitive remarks.
+Upon release, Girls was met with criticism regarding the all-white main cast in the otherwise culturally diverse setting of New York City.
+However, some pointed out that many Americans are friends with other people of the same race, and adding a "token" African-American or Asian-American friend would be "immature" to reality.
 Donald Glover guest starred as Sandy, a black Republican and Hannah's love interest, in the first two episodes of season two, which was criticized as tokenism in response to the initial backlash from the first season.

 Dunham spoke publicly about the criticism on several occasions; in an interview with IndieWire, she said: